Iona University: Academics

 The university is divided into three main academic units: a school of arts and science, a business school and a school of health sciences.

-Through its 19 academic departments, the School of Arts & Science offers more than 40 BA, BS, and BPS degrees and more than 25 master's degrees, as well as several non-degree certificate programs.
+Through its 19 academic departments, the School of Arts & Science offers more than 40 BA, BS, and BPS degree programs and more than 25 master's degree programs as well as several non-degree certificate programs.

-Iona's School of Business offers degree programs leading to the Bachelor of Business Administration.
+Iona's LaPenta School of Business offers degree programs leading to the Bachelor of Business Administration.
 The school also has a fast track MBA program.

 In 2021, Iona partnered with NewYork-Presbyterian Hospital to create the NewYork-Presbyterian Iona School of Health Sciences.

-The Hynes Institute for Entrepreneurship & Innovation was established in 2017, thanks to the $15 million gift to Iona from alumnus and Trustee Chairman James Hynes and his wife, Anne Marie.
+The Hynes Institute for Entrepreneurship & Innovation was established in 2017, thanks to the $15 million gift to Iona from alumnus and trustee chair James P. Hynes and his wife Anne Marie.

-On July 12th, 2022 President Carrey announced Iona will now be called Iona University.
-This announcement was made in a YouTube live.

 Accreditations

 Iona University is accredited by the Middle States Commission on Higher Education.
 Several specific programs and units are accredited by specialized accreditors: